craigbarnes/lua-sass/README.md

     make check LUA_PC=luajit
     [sudo] make install LUA_PC=luajit

-If you don't have [pkg-config] or any of the relevant `.pc` files installed, you may need to specify the full set of variables manually, for example:
+If you don't have [pkg-config] or the relevant `.pc` files installed, you may need to specify some variables manually, for example:

     make LUA_CFLAGS=-I/usr/include/lua5.2 SASS_CFLAGS=-I/usr/include/libsass
     make check